Ajay-Chopra/EPL-Trasnfer-Market/README.md

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/offense%20vs.%20defense%20correlation.png" width="450">

 Based on the plot, it seems that, in absolute value terms, goals scored and goals conceded have roughly equal correlations to a team's final league position.
 Hence, one might assume that conceding fewer goals would be nearly as beneficial as scoring more of them.
-However, instead of relying on assumption, I once again return to a more robust method of statistical analysis--a multiple linear regression.
+However, instead of relying on assumption, I once again use multiple linear regression to analyze the data.

 #### The Model ####